MMEB-V3: Measuring the Performance Gaps of Omni-Modality Embedding Models: Experiments

 Table~\ref{tab:main_results_overall_modalities} presents a comparison of representative multimodal embedding models on MMEB-V3, covering text, image, video, audio, visual document, and agent tasks.
 Full results across all tasks are provided in Appendix~\ref{sec: detailed scores}.
 A general pattern can be observed: no single model achieves optimal performance across all task categories.
 Models that perform well on certain modalities or tasks often exhibit weaker performance on others, suggesting trade-offs in current embedding approaches.

 For example, models such as Qwen3-VL-Embedding achieve strong performance on text, image, and video tasks, but lack native audio capability, which may limit their applicability in settings involving audio.
-In contrast, audio-specialized models (e.g., WAVE) perform well on audio tasks (Hit@1 = 31.8), but show lower performance on other tasks, especially agent tasks (Hit@1 = 11.3).
-Fully multimodal models (e.g., Omni-Embed-Nemotron) show relatively stable performance across modalities, yet do not consistently outperform specialized models within specific task categories.
+Fully multimodal models (e.g., E5-Omni) show relatively stable performance across modalities, yet do not consistently outperform specialized models within specific task categories.
 To further understand these trade-offs, Table~\ref{tab:main_results_audio_text_agent} provides a fine-grained breakdown of newly introduced audio, text, and agent tasks.
 We observe that several task types are relatively challenging across models, including audio retrieval, as well as complex text and agent tasks involving reasoning, multi-condition constraints, and long-context understanding.
 This may indicate limitations in capturing fine-grained semantic structure and implicit constraints.

 Overall, these findings suggest that the observed trade-offs are associated with both modality differences and task complexity, as well as instruction requirements, pointing to the importance of developing more unified and instruction-aware embedding models.